karanjadavid/karanjadavid/README.md

  👨‍💻 My name is David Karanja.
 A Data Analyst / Data Scientist 👨‍🔬 from Nairobi :kenya:

- 🔭 Working on analytics projects using SQL & R programming language.
+ 🔭 Working on analytics projects using SQL Python & R programming language.

- 🌱 I’m currently learning python. 🐍 👯 Iooking to collaborate on 🚀 data projects
+ 🌱 I’m currently learning machine learning. 🐍 👯 Iooking to collaborate on 🚀 data projects

  📧 You can reach me on karanjad61@gmail.com or on twitter @karanjadavid_M.